-Early Intervention for Children with Exceptional Needs
+Early Intervention for Children with Developmental Needs and Differences children with disabilities.

-The Individuals with Disabilities Education Improvement Act (IDEA) is the federal education law that requires schools to provide special education and related support services to children with disabilities.
+The Individuals with Disabilities Education Improvement Act (IDEA) is the federal education law that requires schools to provide special education and related support services to

-Infants and toddlers from birth to age 2 may receive early intervention services under IDEA Part C. These services are provided through Early On.
+Infants and toddlers from birth to age three may receive early intervention services under IDEA Part C. These services are provided through a state-wide program called Early On.

-Children and youth from ages 3 through 21 may receive special education and related services under IDEA Part B. These services are provided through a Local Education Agency (LEA) which include school districts.
+Children and youth from ages three through 21 may receive special education and related services under IDEA Part B. These services are provided through your local school district.